Vivarium

 A vivarium (place of life; or vivariums) is an area, usually enclosed, for keeping and raising animals or plants for observation or research.
 Water-based vivaria may have open tops providing they are not connected to other water bodies.
 An animal enclosure is considered a vivarium only if it provides quality of life through naturalistic components such as ample living space and natural decor that allow and encourage natural behaviours.
 Often, a portion of the ecosystem for a particular species is simulated on a smaller scale, with controls for environmental conditions such as temperature, humidity and light.

 A vivarium may be small enough to sit on a desk or table, such as a terrarium or an aquarium, or may be a very large structure, possibly outdoors.
 Large vivaria, particularly those holding organisms capable of flight, typically include some sort of a dual-door mechanism such as a sally port for entry and exit, so that the outer door can be closed to prevent escape before the inner door is opened.

-Types of vivarium
+Types

 Some vivaria can be subcategorized according to the habitat or lifeforms enclosed within.
 A vivarium that contains multiple components may be named according to its primary component, or simply called a vivarium.
 Each subcategory can refer to either an individual enclosure, or a facility that encompasses numerous like enclosures.